April and May 2023 OHSAA Athletic Discussion Meetings

 Risk Management:

-- Provide evidence of cautionary statement provisions shared with parents and students (per sport)- Click HERE for example of a Cautionary Statement
+- Provide evidence of sport specific cautionary statement provisions shared with parents and students – FinalForms

-- Describe protocols currently in place to assess atmospheric (heat, humidity) and severe weather (lightening) emergencies for athletic teams. —- Fourteen Legal Duties Facilities and Inspection Report
+- Describe protocols currently in place to assess atmospheric (heat, humidity) and severe weather (lightning) emergencies for athletic teams. —- Fourteen Legal Duties and Facilities Inspection Report

 Access/Equity: